 The Counseling Center provides short-term individual therapy to undergraduate and graduate students at the University of Redlands.
 Common clinical foci include major depressive disorders, anxiety disorders, bipolar disorder, PTSD, substance abuse, autism spectrum disorders and personality disorders.

 The student population is diverse.
 Approximately 48% are students of color and 20% identify as LGBTQIA2S+.
-SES distribution is bimodal with students from upper middle class/upper class families as well students who are Cal Grant recipients, first generation college students and from low income families.
+SES distribution is bimodal with students from upper middle class/upper class families, as well students who are Cal Grant recipients, first generation college students, and students from low income families.

-Within the university setting, practicum students work with a multi-disciplinary team including medical professionals, conduct and disciplinary entities, residential life administrators, academic support and disability services and career services.
+Within the university setting, practicum students work with a multi-disciplinary team including conduct and disciplinary entities, residential life administrators, academic success and accessibility services, and career services.

 Practicum students will provide individual psychotherapy, limited assessment and referrals for academic accommodations, assessment for substance abuse, assessment and referral of eating disorders, and optional co-facilitation of group therapy.
 Degree of acuity and level of psychopathology will vary widely as clients are not prescreened.